- 1 Form 3520 Penalty Appeal

 If the Form 3520 protest letter is rejected, Taxpayer will usually receive a follow-up Letter 854C — and here is where it can get (unnecessarily) complicated.
-At this stage, the Taxpayer can submit a supplemental response to their initial protest letter that was sent to the IRS — if they have “additional information” to present.
-The IRS Office of Appeals may reconsider the request, and may schedule a conference with Appeals — or not — depending on the specifics of the presentation and officer assigned to the matter.
+At this stage, the Taxpayer can submit a supplemental response to their initial protest letter that was sent to the IRS — if they have “additional information” to present to the IRS Office of Appeals (sometimes, the IRS will request additional information and the supplemental letter will go to the IRS and not the Office of Appeals — which can impact the overall strategy Taxpayer seeks to pursue).
+If not, the IRS Office of Appeals may reconsider the request and may schedule a conference with Appeals — or not — depending on the specifics of the presentation and officer assigned to the matter.

-If the protest was rejected, Taxpayer usually gets 60-days to go to appeals — and the result is binding on both parties.
-If Taxpayer submits the follow-up to the initial protest to appeals — but is still rejected — and does not pay the penalty — they will at some point in the future receive a Notice of Lien or Intent to Levy — which opens the door to pursue a CDP (which provides more opportunity to dispute the penalty).
-But, if the Taxpayer had submitted to Appeals already, the IRS can then try to take the position that the prior conference was the bite at the apple and the CDP would be rejected.
+If the Taxpayer may want to litigate Form 3520 penalties in the future, a proper strategy should be developed from the outset.
+If Taxpayer submits the follow-up to the initial protest and has a conference with appeals — but is still rejected — and does not pay the penalty — they will at some point in the future receive a Notice of Lien or Intent to Levy — which opens the door to pursue a CDP.
+The IRS can then take the position that the prior conference with appeals was the bite at the apple and the CDP would be rejected.
 Therefore, before sending any post-protest letter to the IRS, Taxpayers and their counsel should review the pros and cons of each approach.